vale-arch/morse_code/README.md

 ```bash
 ./main encrypt input.txt
 ```
-This will encrypt `input.txt` and save the encrypted data (in Base64 format) back to the same file.
+This will prompt for a passphrase, encrypt `input.txt` using a derived key and a random IV, and save the encrypted data (in Base64 format) back to the same file.

 ### Decrypt a file
 ```bash
 ./main decrypt input.txt
 ```
-This will decrypt `input.txt` (must be Base64 encoded encrypted data) and save the decrypted content back to the same file.
+This will prompt for the passphrase used during encryption, decrypt `input.txt` (must be Base64 encoded encrypted data with prepended IV), and save the decrypted content back to the same file.

 ## Security Notes

-1. **Key Security**: The current implementation uses a hardcoded key for demonstration purposes.
-In production:
+1. **Key Security**: The implementation now derives the AES key from a user-provided passphrase using PBKDF2 with a salt, improving security over hardcoded keys.
-   - Use a proper key derivation function
-   - Store keys securely (e.g., in a key management system)
-   - Never hardcode keys in source files

-2. **Initialization Vector**: The IV is currently set to all zeros.
-For better security:
+2. **Initialization Vector**: A random IV is generated for each encryption and prepended to the ciphertext.
+This IV is used during decryption.
-   - Generate a random IV for each encryption
-   - Store the IV with the encrypted data (typically prepended)
+3. **Base64 Encoding**: Uses OpenSSL's built-in Base64 encoding and decoding functions for reliability and simplicity.

-3. **Memory Security**: The implementation includes:
+4. **Memory Security**: The implementation includes:
    - Secure zeroing of sensitive memory
    - Proper cleanup of OpenSSL contexts
    - Error checking for all cryptographic operations